 Java EE architecture and patterns

-To provide an overall understanding of the communication model used on the Internet.
-To provide an in-depth understanding of the main underlying software components of the Internet.
-To provide an overview of the main languages used on the Internet.
-To provide an understanding of security threats to Internet application and the main technologies used to tackle them.
-To give you an understanding of the motivations behind internet technologies, suitable for you to evaluate current and future options.
+To provide an overall understanding of the communication models and languages underlying the Web.
+To provide an in-depth understanding of technologies and standards allowing the Web to be extended so that software can interact with the data available on it.
+To provide an understanding of security threats to Internet applications and the main technologies used to tackle them.
+To give students an understanding of the motivations behind Web technologies, suitable for them to evalaute current and future options.

 Development of Knowledge and Understanding

-Have a comprehensive and detailed knowledge of the computational model underlying the Internet and recent developments in this area.
+Have a comprehensive and detailed knowledge of the languages, standards

-Understand the security mechanisms used to protect Internet applications from unauthorised use.
+Understand the security mechanisms used to protect Web applications

-Be able to analyse Internet-related problems using appropriate techniques and evaluating alternatives.
+Be able to analyse Web-related problems using appropriate techniques

-Apply your knowledge of the Internet and its languages to these solutions.
+Apply their knowledge of the Web and its languages to these solutions;

-Have experience of solving technical, Internet-related, problems, and arguing for solutions to them.
+Have experience of solving technical, Web-related problems, and arguing

-Be able to apply your knowledge of languages to meet appropriate software requirements.
+Be able to apply their knowledge of languages to meet appropriate software

 Web languages fundamentals